Growing Out Bangs: 10 Easy Ways to Grow and Style Your Bangs

 2. Train your hair.

 With a regular fringe, you can try blowdrying them back and forth to create a bend.
 When you are trying to train your hair to fall in a new part, only blow-dry away from the part.
-This will keep your hair going the right direction.
+This will keep your hair going in the right direction.

-The worst bit about growing out bangs is when it gets to that awkward in-between length that makes it super obvious you’re not trimming them anymore.
+The worst part about growing out bangs is when it gets to that awkward in-between length that makes it super obvious you’re not trimming them anymore.
 To effectively blend them into your hair (or tuck them in inconspicuously), try some braids and twists.
 You can do a tiny twist and pin the bangs by your ear for a vintage look.
-For a fun modern feel, French braid your bangs backwards.
+For a fun modern feel, French braid your bangs backward.

-Also, when your bangs are long enough you can wear a top knot right on top of your head that can just reach the bangs.
-Set your top knot with Bed Head by TIGI Flexi Head Strong Flexible Hold Hairspray.
-It helps keep your bun in place and makes sure you don’t get any surprise flyaways.
+Also, when your bangs are long enough, you can wear a top knot right on top of your head that can just reach the bangs.
+Set your top knot with TRESemmé Compressed Micro Mist Smooth Hold Level 2 Hair Spray.
+It helps keep your bun in place without making your hair feel crunchy.

-4. Ease the transition with layers.
+4. Ease the Transition with Layers

-5. Give it time!
+7. Give it Time

-5 Hairstyles for Growing Out Bangs
+7 Hairstyles for Growing Out Bangs

+Did you choose blunt bangs but now find the amount of upkeep that comes with them is too much?
+Well, while all may seem lost, there is a simple solution: part them.
 Unless you went for micro bangs, most fringe styles will be long enough to part to the side.
 Turn yours into a sultry style or more piece-y bangs for an instant update.

 Once your bangs have grown past the second month, they should be long enough to style into curls or waves.
 This will disguise any mismatched length and give you a more styled look overall, so no one knows you skipped out on re-trimming your bangs!

-Whether arm yourself with bobby pins you found at the bottom of your bag or a cute barrette, using accessories that will physically secure your unruly bangs in place can turn a bad hair day into an ultra-chic one.
+When your bangs just won’t cooperate, it’s time to bring out the big guns—and by that, we mean accessories.
+Whether you use bobby pins you found at the bottom of your bag or a cute barrette, using accessories that will physically secure your unruly bangs in place can turn a bad hair day into an ultra-chic one.

-5. Slick and Sleek
+4. Slick and Sleek

 When in doubt, slick it down!

-4. Go with the band.
+6. Go with the Headband